treolabs/treopim/docs/en/user-guide/product-families.md

 ## Working With Entities Related to Product Families

 Relations to [attributes](./attributes.md) and [products](./products.md) are available for all product families by default.
-The related entities records are displayed on the corresponding panels on the product family [detail view](./views-and-panels.md#detail-view) page.
-If any panel is missing, please, contact your administrator as to your access rights configuration.
+The related entities records are displayed on the corresponding panels on the product family [detail view](./views-and-panels.md#detail-view) page, and if any panel is missing, please, contact your administrator as to your access rights configuration.

-To be able to relate more entities to product families, please, contact your administrator.
+> To be able to relate more entities to product families, please, contact your administrator.

 ### Attributes